benediktaugenstein/graphql-workshop/README.md

     ```

     </details>

-    Tip: Are you getting an error?
-Have a look at the GraphQL schema that is visible in GraphiQL.
-Check if the data source is configured correctly in `config.yaml` according to the READMEs for [MySQL](./mysql/README.md), [Postgres](./postgres/README.md) or [REST](./rest/README.md).
-If you've selected MySQL or Postgres as a data source, check if the tunnel with [ngrok](https://ngrok.com/) is running and the correct URL is added to `config.yaml`.

 4. With StepZen, you can use custom directives, like `@materializer`, to combine data retrieved by different queries.
 The schema for your selected data sources has queries to get `authors` and `books`, which return the types `Author` and `Book`.
 Connect the field `authorID` on type `Book` using the `@materializer` directive so that you can query the GraphQL API with the following operation: